Representative Marvin L. Abney

 During the 2013-14 session, Representative Abney sponsored legislation that became law making it a misdemeanor for any person to confine an animal in a motor vehicle that places the animal in a life threatening or extreme health threatening situation by exposing the animal to a prolonged period of extreme heat or cold.
 Several bills sponsored by Representative Abney affecting Rhode Island veterans were also adopted during the recent session, including one establishing a commission to study erection of a Desert Storm and Desert Shield Memorial at the Veterans’ Cemetery in Exeter.
 He also authored legislation, now law, that increases the penalty for committing a violent crime with a stolen firearm.

 Born on Nov.
 10, 1949, he attended Dunbar High School in Texarkana, Texas, before completing his bachelor’s degree in public administration at Stephen F. Austin State University in 1975.
-Additionally, Representative Abney earned a master’s of management from Webster University in 1982; a master’s of business administration from the University of Rhode Island in 2000. and a certificate of advanced graduate study in educational leadership from Johnson and Wales University in 2005.
+Representative Abney earned a master’s of management from Webster University in 1982; a master’s of business administration from the University of Rhode Island in 2000. and a certificate of advanced graduate study in educational leadership from Johnson and Wales University in 2005.
 He also attended the Command and General Staff College in Munich, Germany in the late 1980s.

 In addition to his duties as a legislator, Representative Abney also serves on the Board of Governors for the Newport Health Care Corporation, the Board of Corporators for BankNewport, the Vestry & Finance Committee at St. John’s Church and the Executive Board for the Narragansett Boy Scouts Council.

 Representative Abney has a long history of involvement in community organizations and board, including the Newport Zoning Board of Review, Coggeshall Elementary School Improvement Committee, Salve Regina University’s Internal Review Board, First Night Newport and the Martin Luther King Jr. Center, among others.
-The Women’s Resource Center of Newport & Bristol County also honored him at its 2010 “Men Who Make A Difference” annual gala.

 The representative is a retired Major of the United States Army after a 20-year Army career, including a stint as the company commander at NATO Headquarters in Belgium.
 He also retired from the Rhode Island Department of Elementary and Secondary Education, where he held the position of executive assistant to the commissioner.